grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Hemi starts assembling his devices,  he explains the plan to Shakes as he does._

-* [ ] The Gnat surfaces and runs loud to try and confuse the black sub.
+* [ ] _The Gnat surfaces and runs loud to try and confuse the black sub._
 	* Hemi hits a strut with a spanner when he wants Shakes to dive.

-* [ ] _the risky part is that the enemy is too smart to go after the _Gnat_ -- they know the _Gnat_ is there just to run interference, that's why they give off chasing the _Gnat_ earlier and turned after the _Prospect_ -- so they have to use the _Prospect_ itself as the bait this time._
+* [ ] _the risky part is that the pursuing sub is too smart to go after the Gnat -- they know the Gnat is there just to run interference, that's why they give off chasing the Gnat earlier and turned after the Prospect -- so they have to use the Prospect itself as the bait this time._

-* [ ] _Percy will run the _Prospect_ at 100 meters, full-engine like they are trying to get away._
+* [ ] _Percy will run the Prospect at 100 meters, full-engine like they are trying to get away._

-* [ ] _the enemy sub will run at the same depth, trying to line up an underwater torpedo shot._
+* [ ] _the pursuing sub will run at the same depth, trying to line up an underwater torpedo shot._

-* [ ] _The Gnat has to run _between_ them, and release their homemade magnetic mines.
+* [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
 	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the floats by hand and launch them out the airlock into the path of the chasing sub.
 	* (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column)
+	* the garbage in the water makes it impossible for the pursuing sub to know the mines are there

+* [ ] _Something has to go wrong, to make it seem like the plan won't work_
+	* not sure exactly what or how this happens, yet

 ### Ending

 * {They are all fishing on the deck?}
 	* {Perhaps this is the one time in the novel where the weather on the surface is good?
 The one time nature isn't trying to kill them?
 Is that too much of a cliche?
 Maybe the only good weather is when they come up from bottoming?}
+	* Perhaps Chips is not there because she is left unresolved with Percy

 * {Or, possibly we just follow Cassandra (make her the main character) to her next thing}